-This chapter looks at the overall architecture of the UltraESB from an end-users point of view, and describes the key elements of the ESB, and how they interact.While having an overall idea of the architecture will help end-users develop enterprise integration solutions in a better way, this guide will also expose the user on how the UltraESB maybe extended or customized.
+This chapter looks at the overall architecture of UltraESB from an end-users point of view.
+Having an overall understanding of key elements of the ESB, and how they interact, will help end-users in developing better enterprise integration solutions.
+This guide will also expose the user on how the UltraESB maybe extended or customized.

-- Overall Architecture of UltraESB - the overall architecture describes the deployment and product architecture
+- Overall Architecture of the UltraESB - the overall architecture describes the deployment and product architecture

 - Proxy Services - understanding the proxy service model and the association with sequences/mediation, endpoints/destination and Enterprise Integration Patterns [EIP]

-- Endpoints, Destinations and Addresses - concept of endpoints or destinations in UltraESB and how different types of addresses are assigned to endpoints
+- Endpoints, Destinations and Addresses - concept of endpoints, or destinations, in the UltraESB and how different types of addresses are assigned to endpoints

-- Sequences and Mediation - how mediation sequences works and error handling
+- Sequences and Mediation - how mediation sequences work, and error handling

 - Transports and Message Formats - how the transports and message formats works, and how these could be extended